gatewayd-io/docs/docs/using-gatewayd/API.md

 # API

-> **⚠️ Warning**
->
+{: .warning }
 > Currently the API is WIP and [subject to change](https://github.com/gatewayd-io/gatewayd/issues/181).

 GatewayD exposes a gRPC API with an HTTP gateway for querying and managing the `gatewayd` process and its plugins.
 The API is currently used by plugins to query the `gatewayd` process for runtime configuration.
-The API can be configured via the [global configuration file](01-configuration/01-global-configuration/07-api.md).
+The API can be configured via the [global configuration file](global-configuration/api).

 ## gRPC API